leerob/next-saas-starter/README.md

 pnpm db:seed
 ```

+Running the setup script will create your `.env` file locally.

 ## Running Locally

 Once you have set up the environment variables and installed dependencies, run the development server: